 吉田兼好 (Yoshida Kenko, 1283? – 1352?)

-Maybe the biggest name of hermit culture in the era is Yoshida Kenko, who wrote 徒然草 (Turezure-gusa, Essay in idleness).
-Like Kamo no Chomei, Kenko was born into a high-ranking shrine administrator family and started a career as a bureaucrat.
-However, he decided to abandon his social status when he was about 30, and after that, he devoted himself in Buddhism and writing.
+Maybe the most well-known name in hermit culture in the era is 吉田兼好 (Yoshida Kenko), who wrote 徒然草 (Turezure-gusa, Essay in idleness).
+Like Kamo no Chomei, Kenko was born into a family of a high-ranking shrine administrator and started a career as a bureaucrat.
+However, he decided to abandon his social status when he was about 30, and after that, devoted himself to Buddhism and writing.
 (But we don’t know much about his life)

 What a strange, demented feeling it gives me when I realize I have spent whole days before this inkstone, with nothing better to do, jotting down at random whatever nonsensical thoughts have entered my head.